Malik Shakeel Awan: Politically inactive years (2002–2010)

 He ran for a seat on the Provincial Assembly of Punjab from constituency PP-12 (Rawalpindi-VII) as a candidate for PML-N in the 2002 Pakistani general election but was unsuccessful.
 He received 8,324 votes and lost the seat to Amar Fida Paracha of PPP.

-Awan had not participated in the 2008 Pakistani general election, rather, he decided to later run as a candidate of the National Assembly of Pakistan, in the upcoming by-elections.
+Awan had not participated in the 2008 Pakistani general election, rather, he decided to later run as a candidate in the National Assembly of Pakistan, in the 2010 by-elections.

 Candidate as a Member of the National Assembly of Pakistan (2010–2018)

-He was elected to the National Assembly of Pakistan from Constituency NA-55 (Rawalpindi-VI) as a candidate of Pakistan Muslim League (N) (PML-N) in by-polls held in February 2010.
+He was elected to the National Assembly of Pakistan from Constituency NA-55 (Rawalpindi-VI) as a candidate of Pakistan Muslim League (N) in by-polls held in February 2010.
 He received 63,888 votes and defeated Sheikh Rasheed Ahmad.

 He ran for the seat of the National Assembly from Constituency NA-55 (Rawalpindi-VI) as a candidate of PML-N in the 2013 Pakistani general election but was unsuccessful.
 He received 75,306 votes and lost the seat to Sheikh Rasheed Ahmad.
-Awan is also known for doing work in his constituency, without being a Member of The National Assembly of Pakistan.
+Awan is also known for doing assiduous work for his constituency, without being a Member of The National Assembly of Pakistan.